A low purine diet typically centers around fruits, vegetables, and whole grains. It also minimizes the consumption of red meat, seafood, and alcohol.

-Healthcare professionals often recommend a low-purine diet for people who have gout, kidney stones, or a similar disorder.
+Healthcare professionals often recommend a low purine diet for people who have gout, kidney stones, or a similar condition.

-While a low-purine diet is designed to ease symptoms of certain illnesses, it can also improve general health and well-being.
+While a low purine diet helps ease symptoms of certain conditions, it can also improve general health and well-being.

-In this article, learn which foods a person on a low-purine diet should eat and which they should avoid.
+This article lists which foods a person on a low purine diet should eat and which they should avoid.

 Uric acid crystals can form kidney stones or cause gout if they build up in the joints and tendons.

-According to the American Academy of Family Physicians, a low-purine diet can lower the levels of uric acid in the bloodstream and reduce the risk of severe complications.
+A low purine diet can lower the levels of uric acid in the bloodstream.
+This can help reduce the risk of developing hyperuricemia and its associated conditions.

-While a low-purine diet can help to prevent kidney stones or flare-ups of gout, the diet is not a cure for either condition.
+While a low purine diet can help prevent kidney stones or gout flare-ups, the diet is not a cure for either condition.
 A person should discuss further treatment options with a doctor.

 Medication can also help to lower chronically high uric acid levels.
 Two common drugs that doctors prescribe are probenecid and allopurinol.
 These medications can regulate uric acid levels in the long term.

-A low-purine diet can reduce uric acid levels.
-It may also help people who are overweight or obese to lose weight.
+A low purine diet can reduce uric acid levels.
 These changes can prevent kidney stones and flare-ups of gout.

-The doctor can provide tips, and they may recommend additional medical treatments to reduce symptoms.
+The doctor can provide tips and may recommend additional medical treatments to reduce symptoms.